We are led to believe that monogamy is about love and faithfulness, that

 Are you ready for the alternative?
 If, your spouse is not your property, how will you keep possession?
 Certainly not by prohibiting activities she/he enjoys.
 If you want to keep this person around, you'll have to give more than whoever else comes along.

 It may seem like I'm saying, "To keep someone around, let them go."
 Variations of that are a popular misconception.
 The truth is that the motivation determines the result and any action taken leads to the same result.
-Let's get to the root of the issue.
+Let's get to the root of it.
 What I want you to know is this:

 You have to live your life alone.
 You can share parts of it with others.